 Machine Learning to Predict Zoonotic Disease

 Why do the majority of human infectious diseases originate from wildlife?
 What distinguishes the small fraction of species that carry and transmit zoonoses to humans?
-Our lab focuses on identifying intrinsic organismal characteristics (e.g., life history, ecological, physiological traits) that signal their potential to be future reservoirs, vectors, or microbial agents of zoonoses (human diseases with animal origins).
-By examining particular species groups (mammal orders), vector groups (ticks, mosquitoes), and pathogen and parasite types, this work uncovers the biological underpinnings of intrinsic zoonotic potential.
+Intrinsic organismal characteristics (e.g., life history, ecological, physiological traits) recapitulate a long evolutionary history that may signal species' capacity to be future reservoirs, vectors, or microbial agents of zoonoses (human diseases with animal origins).
+By examining particular species groups (mammal orders), vector groups (ticks, mosquitoes), and pathogen and parasite types, this work aims to understand the biological underpinnings of zoonotic diseases.

-Our work is also responsive to current global health events, such as the recent outbreaks of Ebola virus and Zika virus, to extract actionable, data-driven predictions to inform management and public health preparedness.
+Our work is responsive to current global health events, such as the recent outbreaks of Ebola, Zika, and Nipah viruses, to extract actionable, data-driven predictions to inform management and public health preparedness.
 We combine tools from data science, machine learning, and dynamical modeling to generate infectious disease intelligence and a develop a predictive strategy to confront growing threats to global health.

 Return to Top

 Zoonotic diseases are distributed across space, time, and species.
 Our lab focuses on answering outstanding 'who, what, where' questions about zoonotic diseases.
 Where are zoonotic reservoirs currently distributed, and where are their hotspots and coldspots?
 What particular species pose the greatest spillover risk to humans?
 When do zoonotic disease threats grow and when do they diminish?
 We pursue these questions with two goals: 1) to inform global health preparedness and improve ecologically comprehensive disease management, and 2) to draw out mechanistic hypotheses about the outbreak and emergence process from empirical data.